"It is more blessed to give than to receive, but it is also more difficult to receive than to give."

 Receptivity

 This is the Provider archetype at maturity.
-The Mature Provider knows that sustainable giving requires sustainable receiving.
+The Mature Provider knows that sustainable giving needs sustainable receiving.
 He cannot pour from an empty cup, and he cannot fill his cup alone.
-He understands that both giving and receiving are vital to true wellbeing.
+He understands that both giving and receiving are vital to wellbeing.
 Genuine generosity depends on the balance between offering and accepting.

 Receptivity and the Provider